deepakhj/cadent/README.md

 Time really only matters for sending things to writer backends or another service that uses that time.

+*Please note::* certain backends (i.e. cassandra, mysql, etc) will "squish" old data points if times are sent in funny order.
+Meaning if you send data with times 1pm, 1pm, 1pm in one "flush period" then all the 3 of those "1pm times" will get aggregated and inserted in the DB.
+However, if one tries to "re-add" the 1pm data sometime in the future this will clobber the old data point with the new data.
+Meaning that we don't aggregate the old value w/ a new one as this particular process is _very_ expensive (select if exists, merge, update) vs just upsert.
+When attempting to write 200k/points sec, every milliseconds counts.
+If this is something that's a requirement for you, please let me know and i can try to make it a writer option, but not as the default.

 Unlike the generic `graphite` data format, which can have different time retentions and bin sizes for different metrics I have taken the approach that all metrics will have the same bin size(s).
 Meaning that all metrics will get binned into `times` buckets that are the same (you can have as many as you wish) and to keep the math simple and fast